servo1/Automerge-Codemirror-LiveDoc/README.md

 # Automerge-Codemirror-LiveDoc
 Potentially the most basic version of coordinating documents between client(s)/server(s) with Automerge and Codemirror

+You will need to replace 'mc' as it's used as an eventemitter with your own.

 # Example Implementation
 ```
 var textbox = document.getElementById('mytextboxid),